gwappa/amorphys/docs/source/core/entity.rst

         a required property that holds a :py:class:`Spatial` entity.
         This represents the "hardware" part of the program.

-        For this :py:class:`Program` to process a certain :py:class:`Quality`, this :py:class:`Quality` must be monitored / read by the :py:class:`Spatial` entity that runs the :py:class:`Program`.
+        For this :py:class:`Program` to process a certain :py:class:`Signal`, this :py:class:`Signal` must be monitored / read by the :py:class:`Spatial` entity that runs the :py:class:`Program`.

     .. py:attribute:: routines